mcculloughembedded/blog/src/content/blog/prg-clangd-experience.md

 ]
 ```

+I'm still not sure exactly why my custom made _compile_commands.json_ doesn't work.

-One thing I don't like about the [_compile_commands.json_ format](https://clang.llvm.org/docs/JSONCompilationDatabase.html) is that the _"directory"_ field must contain an absolute path.
+One thing I don't like about the [_compile_commands.json_ format](https://clang.llvm.org/docs/JSONCompilationDatabase.html) is that the `directory` field must contain an absolute path.
 I think it would be better if this could be relative to the directory in which _compile_commands.json_ is stored.

 # The Curse of the Embedded Compiler